jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 i am on subtwts like ~~sh~~twt so please be mindful if you are easily triggered by that , dni anti - recov

-i ' m not that good at remembering things that
+i ' m not that good at remembering things that well

 we mainly like things like my guilt will not purify me , the moon i rot behind , scpf , letters from 16 , minecraft , parkour civilzation , furhazard facility , yonkagor , and the butchery